Quotes

 Advice is what you get when the person you’re talking with about something horrible and complicated wishes you would just shut up and go away.
 Advice is what you get when the person you are talking to wants to revel in the superiority of his or her own intelligence.
 If you weren’t so stupid, after all, you wouldn’t have your stupid problems...Genuine conversation is exploration, articulation and strategizing.
 When you’re involved in a genuine conversation, you’re listening, and talking—but mostly listening.
 Listening is paying attention.
 It’s amazing what people will tell you if you listen.
 Sometimes if you listen to people they will even tell you what’s wrong with them.
 Sometimes they will even tell you how they plan to fix it.
 Sometimes that helps you fix something wrong with yourself. —Jordan B. Peterson, 12 Rules for Life

 We need Shakespeare now because the kind of vision he offers counters some of the forces of individualistic capitalism that embraces one person’s well-being at the expense of another’s, It’s the lack of generosity.
-When human interactions are reduced to mere contractual relations, they fail, they’re inadequate. —Regina Schwartz
+When human interactions are reduced to mere contractual relations, they fail, they’re inadequate. —Regina Schwartz, professor of English, Northwestern University

 Each of you is perfect the way you are ... and you can use a little improvement. —Shunryu Suzuki